 Level Of Experienced Required:

-About the Presenters:
+About the Presenter:

+In his writings, he has focused on such topics as Gestalt Chairwork, Humanistic Addiction Psychotherapy, and Schema Therapy.
 Dr. Kellogg is the author of Transformational Chairwork: Using Psychotherapeutic Dialogues in Clinical Practice (Rowman & Littlefield, 2014).

-©2019 International Society of Schema Therapy e.V.
+©2021 International Society of Schema Therapy e.V.

 International Society of Schema Therapy e.V. is a not-for-profit organization.
 Glossop-Ring 35, DE-61118 Bad Vilbel, Germany